johnamdickson/portfolio-project-2/README.md

 - The site background image is from <a href="https://www.freepik.com/free-vector/wild-animal-cartoon-character-forest-scene_14801768.htm#query=cartoon%20jungle&position=49&from_view=search&track=ais">Freepik.</a>
 - Conversion of mp4s to GIFs using free service on the [ezgif.com](https://ezgif.com/video-to-gif) website.
 - The colour names were sourced from [Name That Color.](https://chir.ag/projects/name-that-color/)
+- The background image was compressed using [Optimazilla](https://imagecompressor.com/) service.
 <br><br>
 <a href="#top">BACK TO TOP 🔼</a>